-v.
+The commonality test of Rule 23(a)(2) requires that the class members "have suffered the same injury."
+Wal-Mart Stores, Inc. v.
 Dukes, 131 S. Ct.
 2541, 2551 (2011) (quoting Gen. Tel.
 Co. of Sw. v.
 Falcon, 457 U.S. 147, 157 (1982)).
-The requirement that class members have all "suffered the same injury" can be satisfied by "an instance of the defendant's injurious conduct, even when the resulting injurious effects-the damages-are diverse."
-In reDeepwater Horizon, 739 F.3d 790, 810-11 (5th Cir.
+The requirement that class members have all "suffered the same injury" can be satisfied by "an instance of the defendant's injurious conduct, even when the resulting injurious effects--the damages--are diverse."
+In re Deepwater Horizon, 739 F.3d 790, 810-11 (5th Cir.
 2014).

 The principal requirement of commonality is that class members raise "at least one contention that is central to the validity of each class member's claims."
-In re Deepwater Horizon, 739 F.3d at 810.
-This "common contention," "must be of such a nature that it is capable of classwide resolution -- which means that determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke."
+Id. at 810.
+This "common contention," "must be of such a nature that it is capable of classwide resolution--which means that determination of its truth or falsity will resolve an issue that is central to the validity of each one of the claims in one stroke."
 Wal-Mart Stores, 131 S. Ct. at 2551.
 Thus, "[w]hat matters to class certification . . . is not the raising of common 'questions'--even in droves--but, rather the capacity of a classwide proceeding to generate common answers."
-Id. 'common answers' may . . . relate to the injurious effects experienced by the class members, but they may also relate to the defendant's injurious conduct. '[E]ven a single common question will do.'"
+Id.
+"These 'common answers' may . . .

+relate to the injurious effects experienced by the class members, but they may also relate to the defendant's injurious conduct. '[E]ven a single common question will do.'"
 In re Deepwater Horizon, 739 F.3d at 811 (quoting Wal-Mart Stores, 131 S. Ct. at 2556).

-In order to make a "meaningful determination" of whether an allegedly common contention satisfies commonality, a district court must "look beyond the pleadings to 'understand the claims, defenses, relevant facts, and applicable substantive law.'"
+To make a "meaningful determination" of whether an allegedly common contention satisfies commonality, a court must "look beyond the pleadings to 'understand the claims, defenses, relevant facts, and applicable substantive law.'"
 M.D. ex rel.
 Stukenberg v.
 Perry, 675 F.3d 832, 841 (5th Cir.
 2012) (quoting McManus v.
-Fleetwood Enterprises, Inc., 320 F.3d 545, 548 (5th Cir.
+Fleetwood Enters.
+Inc., 320 F.3d 545, 548 (5th Cir.
 2003)).
-Specifically, a district court should analyze how resolution of an allegedly common question of law or fact will decide an issue central to an element or defense of each of the class members' claims at once.
+Specifically, the court should analyze how resolution of an allegedly common question of law or fact will decide an issue central to an element or defense of each of the class members' claims at once.
 See id. at 841-42.

-Thus, the Court begins its commonality analysis with an analysis of the claims remaining in the case: (1) DPPs' Section 2 attempted monopolization claim against Pool; (2) DPPs' Section 1 claims under the rule of reason involving three separate vertical conspiracies (one between Pool and each Manufacturer Defendant); and (3) DPPs' Section 1 claim under the per se rule involving a horizontal agreement between the manufacturer defendants and Pool to fix prices regarding freight minimums.
+Again, the claims remaining in the case are: (1) DPPs' Section 2 attempted monopolization claim against Pool; (2) DPPs' Section 1 claims under the rule of reason involving three separate vertical conspiracies (one between Pool and each Manufacturer Defendant); and (3) DPPs' Section 1 claim under the per se rule involving a horizontal agreement among the Manufacturer Defendants and Pool to fix prices regarding freight minimums.